 203 INTERPRETATIVE READING.
 F and S, core.
 A study of the history, principles, and techniques of interpretation.
-Analysis and oral interpretation of prose and poetry.
+Analysis and oral interpretation of prose, poetry, and drama.
 Mr. Holquist, Mrs. Noteboom.

-219 PRINCIPLES OF DRAMATIC PRODUCTIONS.
+219 PRINCIPLES OF DRAMATIC PRO-DUCTIONS.
 F, core.
 A study of the theory and principles of drama as revealed in representative plays from the Greek through the modern period.
 With a view to training the prospective coach, attention will be given to the technical aspects of production.
 Students will be trained in acting and in directing by means of classroom presentations of dramatic scenes.
 Mr. Korf.